-Clear path, critical preparation
+Clear path, valuable preparation

-Learn more from the Career Prep Coordinator at your local technical college.
+Contact the Career Prep Coordinator at your local technical college.